marcomattolab/ines/README.md

 - [x] First POC in a single-file HTML with vanilla JS
 - [x] Move this POC into a proper Angular 22 PWA with standalone components and Signals
-- [ ] UI improvemens and creation of icons, logo, footer and favicons
+- [x] UI improvemens and creation of icons, logo, footer and favicons
-- [ ] Create landing page to introduce the project
-- [ ] Chat history persistence via `localStorage` and IndexedDB
-- [ ] Model switcher without page reload
-- [ ] Voice input on Chat and Translate tabs
 - [ ] Export meeting summary as `.txt` / `.md`
-- [ ] Handle diverse model based on tasks
+- [ ] Handle diverse model based on tasks automatically
 - [ ] RAG pipeline integration via `@mediapipe/tasks-genai-experimental`
+- [ ] Improve coding assistant with more features and sandbox improvement
+- [ ] Add unit and e2e tests for all the features and documentation
+- [ ] Add new tabs for new features (based on project/company)
+- [ ] Fine tuning Gemma 3 1B to make it a better assistant
+- [ ] Explore more LLM providers
 - [ ] Setup CI/CD for deployment to GitHub Pages
-- [ ] Add unit and e2e tests for all the features and documentation
+- [ ] Create landing page to introduce the project

 ---